mavlink/MAVSDK-docs/en/examples/fly_mission_qgc_plan.md

 ## How it works

+The example application performs the following operations:
+1. Imports QGC mission items from **.plan** file.
+1. Uploads mission items to vehicle.
+1. Sets up mission progress monitoring.
+1. Starts the mission from the first mission item.
+1. Commands the *Return*/RTL action once the mission completes.

-The operation of most of this code is discussed in the guide: [Missions > Import a Mission from a QGC Plan](../guide/missions.md#import_qgc_plan).
+The specific code for importing missions is discussed in the guide: [Missions > Import a Mission from a QGC Plan](../guide/missions.md#import_qgc_plan).

 ## Source code {#source_code}